Carbondale’s Dandelion Market sprouts in new spot

 "It's taken about a month to put it all together, but we are operating as hoped now," said Terri Anzini, the market's new manager.
 She is a local farmer and experienced organic grocer who people might recognize from Carbondale's First Friday farmers markets and other farmers markets in the valley.

-“She’s well organized and knows how to run a market,” said Eirca Sparhawk, the board member who saw the market through its rough period this year.
+"She's well organized and knows how to run a market," said Erica Sparhawk, the board member who saw the market through its rough period this year.

-“That will help us manage inventory, operate on a tight budget and fill the store with more items our customers are requesting,” said Sparhawk.
-“We also need to thank our landlords Beth and Matt Maun, who own the building and Rhumba Girl Liquor.
-They really made it easy and possible for us to relocate.”
+"That will help us manage inventory, operate on a tight budget and fill the store with more items our customers are requesting," Sparhawk said.
+"We also need to thank our landlords Beth and Matt Maun, who own the building and Rhumba Girl Liquor.
+They really made it easy and possible for us to relocate."

 At about 600 square feet, the new space is more of a squeeze than the last location.
-Though the new Dandelion Market is only about a-third the size of the old Main Street location, it’s easy to find everything the market has to offer and the location is drawing new customers, said Sparhawk.
+Though the new Dandelion Market is only about a third the size of the old Main Street location, it's easy to find everything the market has to offer and the location is drawing new customers, Sparhawk said.

-Farms in the region are in high production season, so the market’s produce selection is very good right now, said Sparhawk.
-“We’ve got everything from peppers, tomatoes, garlic, cucumbers, as well as fruits like apples, pears and melons.”
+Farms in the region are in high production season, so the market's produce selection is very good right now, Sparhawk said.

+"We've got everything from peppers, tomatoes, garlic, cucumbers, as well as fruits like apples, pears and melons," she said.

 Lately, Anzini has been making foods like homemade salsa from the tomatoes and pickles in the store.